Find a Degree

 - BA - Logan Campus

-A minor in anthropology is available at other locations throughout Utah through USU’s Regional Campuses and Distance Education program.
+A minor in anthropology is available at other locations throughout Utah through USU’s Regional Campuses.

 Students who graduate with a degree in anthropology typically go on to attend graduate programs in a variety of areas, such as anthropology, archaeology, other social sciences, law school, medical school, and more, or pursue careers in the following fields: